 The project and its activities are addressed directly to HE/HVET ICT staff and students as well as Industrial stakeholders (SMEs) and workers (CVET/LL learners), but thanks to its aims all educational, industrial and other sectoral stakeholders with an interest in the training and certification of cybersecurity technicians will benefit from it.

-Follow us on social media to stay up to date on the project development!
+Stay up to date on the project online: